ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 - See the list of IP address reserved
 - Delete IP address reserved.

-Once an IP is in the reserved list, it is not auto-assigned to a virtual server instance.
-If you manually provide any IP address from the reserved list for a virtual server instance to attached the network, an error is shown indicating that it is in the reserved IP list.
+Once an IP is in the reserved list, it is not auto assigned to a virtual server instance.
+If you manually provide any IP address from the reserved list for a virtual server instance to attach the network, an error is shown in the UI indicating that it is in the reserved IP list.

 ### Adding an IP address in the reserved list
 {: #add-resrv-ip}